What Is the Bard Fiction Prize?

 About the Bard Fiction Prize

 The creation of the Bard Fiction Prize, presented each October, continues Bard’s long-standing position as a center for creative, groundbreaking literary work by both faculty and students.
 From Saul Bellow, William Gaddis, Mary McCarthy, and Ralph Ellison to John Ashbery, Philip Roth, William Weaver, and Chinua Achebe, Bard’s literature faculty, past and present, represents some of the most important writers of our time.
 The prize is intended to encourage and support young writers of fiction to pursue their creative goals and provide an opportunity to work in a fertile and intellectual environment.
-Last year’s Bard Fiction Prize was awarded to writer Benjamin Hale for his book, The Evolution of Bruno Littlemore
+Last year’s Bard Fiction Prize was awarded to Brian Conn for his book, The Fixed Stars

 Bard Invites Submissions for Its Annual Fiction Prize for Young Writers

 To apply, candidates should write a cover letter explaining the project they plan to work on while at Bard and submit a C.V., along with three copies of the published book they feel best represents their work.
 No manuscripts will be accepted.
-Applications for the 2014 prize must be received by July 15, 2013.
-For information about the Bard Fiction Prize, call 845-758-7087, send an e-mail to firstname.lastname@example.org
+Applications for the 2015 prize must be received by July 15, 2014.
+For more information about the Bard Fiction Prize, call 845-758-7087 or send an e-mail to firstname.lastname@example.org

 .
 Applicants may also request information by writing to the Bard Fiction Prize, Bard College, Annandale-on-Hudson, NY 12504-5000.